dmichaelcarter/PyNumericalMethods/README.txt

                                  ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+mapper.py         -- Map functions on the Cartesian Plane using Python Turtle Graphics
 jacobi.py         -- Approximate the solution to a linear system of equations
-gauss-seidel.py   -- faster linear system solver than jacobi.py
+gauss-seidel.py   -- Faster linear system solver than jacobi.py

 ----------------------------------------------------------------------------------------------------